junxit/us-congress-bills-119/metadata.md

 - 2025-05-29 — Introduced in House
 - 2025-05-29 — Introduced in House
 - 2025-05-29 — Referred to the House Committee on Energy and Commerce.
+- 2025-06-03 — Referred to the Subcommittee on Energy.
+- 2025-06-05 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 15 - 14.
+- 2025-06-05 — Subcommittee Consideration and Mark-up Session Held
+- 2025-06-25 — Committee Consideration and Mark-up Session Held
+- 2025-06-25 — Ordered to be Reported by the Yeas and Nays: 25 - 21.
+- 2025-09-23 — Placed on the Union Calendar, Calendar No. 261.
+- 2025-09-23 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-307.
+- 2025-09-23 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-307.